zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  An authentication plugin has performed a successful operation and received a valid HTTP response.
+  An authentication plugin ran successfully and received a valid HTTP response.

   **Action:**